 The markets for our network services and patient management services are fragmented and competitive.
 Our competitors include national managed care providers, preferred provider networks, smaller independent providers, and insurance companies.
 Companies that offer one or more workers' compensation managed care services on a national basis are our primary competitors.
 We also compete with many smaller vendors who generally provide unbundled services on a local level, particularly companies with an established relationship with a local insurance company adjuster.
-In addition, several large workers' compensation insurance carriers offer managed care services for their customers, either by performance of the services in-house or by outsourcing to organizations like ours.
+In addition, several large workers' compensation insurance carriers offer managed care services in-house or by outsourcing to organizations like ours.
 If these carriers increase their performance of these services in-house, our business may be adversely affected.
 In addition, consolidation in the industry may result in carriers performing more of such services in-house.